 Have a final blitz before you deck the halls, including washing your front door inside and out.
 Check your shopping list and get the last of any non-perishables, including things like napkins, and batteries for toys.
 Put your tree and decorations up.

-Clean your fridge, freezer, and pantry out so you have somewhere to store the influx of food and drink.
+Christmas cleaning also extends to the kitchen.
+This includes a good clean of your fridge, freezer, and pantry out so you have somewhere to store the influx of food and drink.
 Write a meal plan for the next two or three weeks, depending on how busy your calendar is.
 Plan healthy lunches and dinners for the days when you’re not socialising.
 Make an effort to get sufficient exercise and sleep, and drink enough water.
 Tiredness and dehydration will make you grouchier than the Grinch.
+Christmas cleaning really is the key to enjoying everything this season has to offer: from delicious

 Give every room a quick daily check, putting back things that are out of place, and generally keeping on top of the housework.